yiisoft/docs/guide/en/start/workflow.md

 and should not be.

 Each application has an entry script `public/index.php` which is the only Web accessible PHP script in the application.
-The entry script is creating an instance an incoming request with the help of one of PSR-7 packages and passes it to [application](../structure/application.md) instance.
+The entry script is using application runner to create an instance an incoming request with the help of one of PSR-7 packages and passes it to [application](../structure/application.md) instance.
 An application contains a set of middleware that are executed sequentially processing the request.
 The result is passed further to emitter that takes care of sending a response to the browser.